-Navigator Consulting implemented a comprehensive CRM analysis of a leading Cypriot food processing and distribution firm.
+Navigator Consulting implemented a comprehensive CRM analysis of a leading Cyprus food importer and distribution firm.
 The objective was to determine which clients were truly profitable, and how to structure sales and distribution activities and processes as a result.

 We developed an exhaustive analysis and dynamic model of net customer profitability, including the distribution of corporate overheads using a proprietary methodology.

-We shadowed sales and distribution staff, viewing first-hand how they interacted with customers, implemented weekly delivery routes, and stocked supermarket shelves.
+We shadowed sales and distribution staff on their deliveries in Cyprus (Nicosia and Limassol), viewing first-hand how they interacted with customers, implemented weekly delivery routes, and stocked supermarket shelves.

 We recommended differentiating delivery and sales operations, focusing on specific customer segments and investing in productivity.
-This included the use of staggered delivery scheduling, minimum order sizes and conditions, and a different performance incentive structure.
+This included the use of staggered delivery scheduling in Cyprus, minimum order sizes and conditions, and a different performance incentive structure.

 Project work included: